-All matriculating students must complete and submit the pre-matriculation health requirements no later than 30 days prior to the first day of class.
-Review the steps of this process at this page of the Jefferson Occupational Health Network (JOHN) website.
+All matriculating students must complete and submit the pre-matriculation health requirements by the deadlines communicated to them as part of the program onboarding process.
+Review the steps of this process at this page of the Jefferson Occupational Health Network (JOHN) website and follow health requirements listed for Category B programs.

-Failure to comply with this requirement will result in additional fees and prevent student access to the TJU learning management system (Canvas) as well as any SEL sites.
+Failure to comply with this requirement will result in additional fees and prevent student access to the Jefferson learning management system (Canvas) as well as any supervised experiential learning (SEL) sites.
 Students are responsible for any costs associated with required tests and immunizations.